benhadi-abdoussalem/Gene-s_Thumblr_Theme/README.md

 1- How to tell Tumblr to create a photo post
 2- Make posts look good
 3- Some more post types

+In section five "Hitting all the right notes!"
+I will cover: